Artificial intelligence in video games: History

 It was during the golden age of video arcade games that the idea of AI opponents was largely popularized, due to the success of Space Invaders (1978), which sported an increasing difficulty level, distinct movement patterns, and in-game events dependent on hash functions based on the player's input.
 Galaxian (1979) added more complex and varied enemy movements, including maneuvers by individual enemies who break out of formation.
 Pac-Man (1980) introduced AI patterns to maze games, with the added quirk of different personalities for each enemy.
 Karate Champ (1984) later introduced AI patterns to fighting games.
 First Queen (1988) was a tactical action RPG which featured characters that can be controlled by the computer's AI in following the leader.
 The role-playing video game Dragon Quest IV (1990) introduced a "Tactics" system, where the user can adjust the AI routines of non-player characters during battle, a concept later introduced to the action role-playing game genre by Secret of Mana (1993).

 Games like Madden Football, Earl Weaver Baseball and Tony La Russa Baseball all based their AI in an attempt to duplicate on the computer the coaching or managerial style of the selected celebrity.
 Madden, Weaver and La Russa all did extensive work with these game development teams to maximize the accuracy of the games.
 Later sports titles allowed users to "tune" variables in the AI to produce a player-defined managerial or coaching strategy.

 The emergence of new game genres in the 1990s prompted the use of formal AI tools like finite-state machines.
 Real-time strategy games taxed the AI with many objects, incomplete information, pathfinding problems, real-time decisions and economic planning, among other things.
 The first games of the genre had notorious problems.
 Herzog Zwei (1989), for example, had almost broken pathfinding and very basic three-state state machines for unit control, and Dune II (1992) attacked the players' base in a beeline and used numerous cheats.
 Later games in the genre exhibited more sophisticated AI.

 Later games have used bottom-up AI methods, such as the emergent behaviour and evaluation of player actions in games like Creatures or Black & White.
-Façade (interactive story) was released in 2005 and used interactive multiple way dialogs and AI as the main aspect of game.
+Façade was released in 2005 and used interactive multiple way dialogs and AI as the main aspect of game.